gmonika-blip/my-aws-restart-journey/Labs/AWS SimuLearn/AWS-SimuLearnSecurityConcepts/SecurityConcepts.md

 **Lab Assignment:**

 In this AWS SimuLearn assignment, I reviewed a real-world scenario and helped a fictional customer design a solution on AWS.

+Simulated business scenario: The stock exchange wants to restrict support engineers' system access to only those actions required for their specific roles, enhancing overall security controls.